nataliecapito/Meteor-Miner/README.md

 # General
 ## Running/Viewing (Simulation)/Building
-for development; takes IOS or Android simulator
+for development -> takes IOS, only, simulator.

 ## Note:
 - Some code files (Resources/Classes) and images (Resources/Images) are not mine/not created by me, and have been included to 'fill' gapes from when this project was deleted/re-salvaged back in 2015.
 Thank you.